Education MA, Adult Learning in Informal and Formal Contexts II, 7.5 credits

 Aim

-The course aims to develop students’ advanced understanding of adult learning in informal and formal contexts.
-It also aims to enhance students’ ability to independently manage the complexity involved in adult learning across different contexts, in development work and in research.
+The course aims to enable the student to develop an advanced understanding of adult learning in both informal and formal contexts.
+The course also aims to develop the student’s enhanced ability to independently manage the complexity inherent in adults’ informal and formal learning in relation to various contexts, in development work, and in research.

 Course objectives

-- Demonstrate knowledge and understanding in the field of education, including broad and significantly deepened knowledge of adult learning in formal and informal contexts.
+• demonstrate knowledge and understanding within the main field of Education, including both broad knowledge and significantly advanced understanding of adult learning in formal and informal contexts,

--Critically and systematically integrate knowledge and analyze, assess, and manage complex phenomena, issues, and situations even with limited information.
+• demonstrate the ability to critically and systematically integrate knowledge and to analyse, assess, and manage complex phenomena, issues, and situations even with limited information,

-- Independently and creatively identify and formulate questions, plan and carry out qualified tasks using appropriate methods within given time frames, and contribute to knowledge development and evaluate this work.
+• demonstrate the ability to critically, independently, and creatively identify and formulate questions, to plan and with appropriate methods carry out advanced tasks within given time frames, thereby contributing to the development of knowledge, and to evaluate this work,

-- Clearly present and discuss conclusions and the knowledge and arguments behind them, both orally and in writing, in dialogue with others.
+• demonstrate the ability to clearly present and discuss their conclusions, as well as the knowledge and arguments on which these are based, both orally and in writing, in dialogue with others,

-- Demonstrate the skills required to participate in research and development work or to work independently in other qualified professional activities.
+• demonstrate the skills required to participate in research and development work or to work independently in other qualified professional contexts,

--Show insight into the possibilities and limitations of science, its role in society, and people's responsibility for how it is used.
+• demonstrate insight into the possibilities and limitations of science, its role in society, and individuals’ responsibility for how it is used,

-- Demonstrate the ability to identify their need for further knowledge and take responsibility for their own learning.
+• demonstrate the ability to identify their need for further knowledge and to take responsibility for their own learning.

 Content

-The course covers educational research and theories on adult learning in informal and formal contexts.
-Students will write a scholarly text discussing and problematizing key scientific concepts in relation to empirical material concerning adult learning in various settings.
+The course addresses educational research and theories of adult learning in both informal and formal contexts.
+The course includes the writing of a text on adult learning that is to discuss and critically examine central scientific concepts in relation to empirical material concerning adult learning in various settings.

 Entry requirements